 - 4. To replace grease filters, slide filter in the frame slot on one side of the opening.
 Push filter upward and push to the other side to lock into place. - 5.
-Plug in microwave oven or reconnect power.
+Reconnect power or plug in microwave oven.

 Charcoal filter: